 The largest of Indian states, it has always been an affluent territory with many a king at the helm of its affairs during the royal eras, and hence the name ‘Rajasthan’, literally ‘land of kings’.

 A regal Indian state that continues to preserve its heritage, besides its royal grandeur, is known for its pink, blue and golden cities; the colourful cities of Jaipur, Jodhpur and Jaisalmer defy the brown and the brunt of the sand and the sun.

 The capital city of Rajasthan, Jaipur is a confluence of modern influences sprinkled over ancient cultures and royal legacies.
-Dating back to 1727 when it was established by King Jai Singh II, it is called the Pink City, and is alive with tradition, history and some tales that explain why…
+It dates back to 1727 when it was established by King Jai Singh II, is called the Pink City, and is alive with tradition, history and some tales that explain why…

 It is said that when the Prince of Wales visited India on a tour in 1876, Maharaja Ram Singh of Jaipur painted the entire city pink, the colour being symbolic of hospitality.
 And the city continues to host travellers who explore the city’s palette of peaches, plums and pinks.

 In the old quarter of the city, where the famous Hava Mahal or the palace of winds is located, the colour is more dominant, especially in the palace that is made of pink sandstones.
 A five storey structure with 356 intricately carved jharokhas or windows, it was designed for the women of the royal family to sit in privacy while observing life on the street.

 The streets, as they have it, are again a play of pinks particularly those of the Bapu Bazzar, one of the most popular local markets in Jaipur.
 This is the place where both locals and tourists head for shopping traditional textiles, bed linen and quilts.